HLR/DomiKnowS/docs/QUERY.md

 ### Data Graph Query

-The Data Graph can be queried for specific data nodes using the method called on any Data Node:
+The Data Graph can be queried for specific DataNodes using the method called on any DataNode:

 ```python
 findDatanodes(dns = None, select = None, indexes = None)